Maryam-Sikander/ReAct-Multi-Hop-Reasoning/README.md

 The main reason turned out to be parse errors.
 **Parse Errors:** There were 42 parse errors in the judge condition.
 All 42 occurred immediately after a judge CONTINUE decision.
 This pointed to a problem in how the judge feedback was being added to the next ReAct prompt.
+## Key Findings
+- **Mid-loop judging improved conditional accuracy**: when the judge allowed the agent to produce an answer, accuracy was 47.2%, compared with 31.7% for the baseline.
+- **Judge coverage was much lower**: the judged agent produced usable final answers for only 35.3% of questions, compared with 80.0% for the baseline.
+- **Overall accuracy decreased**: because of the reduced coverage, the judge system achieved 16.7% overall accuracy, compared with 25.3% for the baseline.
+- **Main implementation failure was parsing**: There were 42 judge-condition parse errors and all 42 occurred immediately after a CONTINUE decision.

 ## Setup